Adamas-Foundation/adamas-core/README.md

 * **License:** MIT Open Source.
 * **Status:** Alpha v0.1.0 / Active Development.

 > *"Mathematics is the only truth that endures.
-Adamas is built on mathematics."*git add . git commit -m "Update: Final README sections" git push --force
+Adamas is built on mathematics.